luapower/luastate/luastate.md

 Getting data out from a Lua state:

-  * internal identity of tables is not preserved: duplicate keys and values are dereferenced.
+  * internal identity of tables is not preserved: duplicate keys and values are dereferenced; no attempt is made to detect cycles.
   * the function for traversing tables is recursive so table depth is stack-bound.
-  * upvalues are not extracted.
   * coroutines are extracted as cdata of type `lua_State*`.
   * lightuserdata and userdata are extracted as `void*` pointers.
   * cdata cannot be extracted (an error is raised if attempted).
+  * function upvalues are copied only if `copy_upvalues` is given;
+  all of the limitations above apply to copying upvalues as well.

 Pushing data into a Lua state:

-  * internal identity of tables is not preserved: duplicate keys and values are dereferenced.
+  * internal identity of tables is not preserved: duplicate keys and values are dereferenced; no attempt is made to detect cycles.
   * the function for traversing tables is recursive so table depth is stack-bound.
-  * upvalues are not pushed.
   * lightuserdata, userdata, cdata and coroutines cannot be pushed (an error is raised if attempted).
+  * function upvalues are copied only if `copy_upvalues` is given;
+  all of the limitations above apply to copying upvalues as well.